 The three documents that every adult should have, and should keep updated are:

 A. A General and Durable Power of Attorney.
-This allows the person to sign for you now and also states that you want this to continue even past your incapacity; and
+This allows the person to sign for you immediately and also states that you want this to continue even past your incapacity; and

 B. A Springing Power of Attorney.
 This goes into affect once a doctor has determined that you are unable to make decisions for yourself.

-In Kentucky, which is the only State I can speak to for legal advice, once you get to the point that a doctor has stated that you cannot make decisions for yourself, a person would have to apply the State’s Disability Court to be appointed your Guardian.
+In Kentucky, once you get to the point that a doctor has stated that you cannot make decisions for yourself, a person would have to apply the State’s Disability Court to be appointed your Guardian.

 2. A Living Will, also called a Health Care Surrogate.
 This provides details about what level of care you want once you are past the point that the doctors think you will get better.
 For instance, do you want pain medication?
 Things like that.
 You will list a person to follow your wishes, but the document tells the doctors exactly what you want.
 Without this document, someone would have to go to Court and try and tell the Judge what they think you wanted.
 In this document you can also specify if you want to donate your organs and/or body.